Physiologic ovarian cysts; Functional ovarian cysts; Corpus luteum cysts; Follicular cysts

 Bulun SE.
 Physiology and pathology of the female reproductive axis.
 In Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 17.

-Dolan MS, Hill C, Valea FA.
+Dolan MS, Hill CC, Valea FA.
 Benign gynecologic lesions: vulva, vagina, cervix, uterus, oviduct, ovary, ultrasound imaging of pelvic structures.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 18.BACK TO TOP
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 18.BACK TO TOP